 There were more women in colorful Easter dresses than men in suits, although most wore "business casual" as we like to say.
 That's much different from only a decade ago when the dress code for churchgoers was much more formal.

-The crowds were heaviest in front of St. Patrick's where the pews were packed for each of a series of masses, especially the late morning mass conducted by Archbishop Timothy Dolan of the New York Catholic archdiocese.
-Although a few protesters gathered across from the church with signs about recent priest sex scandals and also against the New York Times which broke the story, thousands applauded Dolan when he appeared on the church steps to bless the crowd.
+The crowds were heaviest in front of St. Patrick's where the pews were packed for each of a series of masses, especially the late morning mass conducted by Archbishop Timothy Dolan of the New York Catholic diocese.
+Although there were a few protesters across Fifth Avenue, the thousands assembled in front of the church and along side streets applauded loudly as the archbishop appeared outside after the 11:15 a.m. mass.

 By 1 p.m., it was all over and the street was re-opened, although there wasn't much left to do since all the main Fifth Avenue stores were closed for Easter.
-Except Apple, where all day long hundreds stood in lines to buy the new iPads.
+Except Apple, where hundreds still stood in lines to buy the new iPads.